twaldear/flask-secure-headers/README.md

 * Update will add to an existing policy
 * Rewrite will replace a policy

-To update/rewrite, pass a dict in of the desired values into the correct method:
+To update/rewrite, pass a dict in of the desired values into the desired method:
 ```python
 """ update """
 sh.update({'CSP':{'script-src':['self','code.jquery.com']}})